Gracewx/BrainPy-Models/docs/index.rst

 The documentation includes three parts.

-In `Tutorials` section, you can learn classical neuron models, synapse models and implementations of learning rules.
+In `Tutorials` section, you can learn implementations of classical neuron models, synapse models and learning rules.
 With ``BrainPy``, our goal is to reveal the world of computational neuroscience to new learners.

-In `Examples` section, you can see some examples of using `bpmodels` to simplify networks implementation.
+In `Examples` section, we provide implentations of widely known and used networks (ex.
+Excitatort-inhibitory balanced network).
+We hope users can see these as examples of using `bpmodels` to simplify network implementation.

-And in `APIs` section, you can see details about all the models that we provided and how to use them.
+In `APIs` section, we give details about all the models that we provided and how to use them with our API.

 .. toctree::
    :maxdepth: 2